buzzn/core/README-docker.md

 - start all containers required for the stack:
     - `docker-compose up`

-- from a separate shell, create the development database and load the seeds:
+- from a separate shell, initialize the application:
-    - `docker exec core_web_1 rake db:create`
-    - `docker exec core_web_1 rake db:data` # db:create and db:data need to run separately right now.
-    - `docker exec core_web_1 rake db:data` # db:data once more, it only works on the 2nd run.
-Don't ask!

-- if you don't want seeds, only the create the DB and schema:
-    - `docker exec core_web_1 rake db:create`
-    - `docker exec core_web_1 rake db:prepare`

-- do the same for tests:
-    - `docker exec -e RAILS_ENV=test core_web_1 rake db:create`
+    - `docker exec core_web_1 rake application:init`

+- additionally run the following to load some example data:
-    - `docker exec -e RAILS_ENV=test core_web_1 rake db:prepare`
+    - `docker exec core_web_1 rake db:empty db:seed:example_data`

 # Day to day development